 When these feelings got the better of me one unseasonably warm spring day after my ex stood me up for a drive-in theater date he’d suggested, I shrugged my shoulders, devoured 1.5 quarts of peanut butter cup ice cream, and prepared for the worst.

 The worst arrived in the form of an inch-wide tumor on my forehead, which I glimpsed in my phone screen as I vegged through a sugar hangover.
 In a panic, I consulted a dumbfounded pharmacist who talked to me for 45 minutes, felt the lump, and told me to call the local free clinic after the holiday weekend.
 In the meantime, I confided in a former classmate who’s a Facebook friend and the only Christian I know, hoping she had a direct-dial number for God, who would tell her to tell me what to do.

 “I think it’s just an adenoma,” she said.
 “Try eliminating all brown foods – bread, chocolate, coffee, tea.
 I had an overnight lump years ago, and my doctor asked about my diet.”

 Of course, I thought.
 Because Edy’s and Diet Pepsi were my last remaining pleasures.
 Like a good little girl, I listened to my father who art in heaven and gave up dairy, soy, sugar, and pop in addition to my grain-free lifestyle.
 However, the sugar and dairy hiatus only lasted through June and part of July as I attended free clinic appointments and underwent blood work, a long-overdue pap smear, and a CT scan.
 As soon as the doctor said he thought the tumor was benign but couldn’t be sure because it lies behind my skull and needs to be biopsied, I accepted my newfound facial deformity, was grateful I’d always worn bangs, and with an air of defiance, stopped at Wendy’s for a chocolate Frosty on the way home.

 If God’s going to cut my life short over a cup of ice cream, so be it, I thought.
 I have already given up goals, dreams, and doughnuts.
-I’ll be damned if I’m foregoing frozen treats and chilled cherry frosting, too.
+I’ll be damned if I’m foregoing frozen treats, too.